iam-mwaseem/full-stack-developer-test-/README.md

 5. Add "How to run instruction" in the area below

 ## How to run?

-To be added by the candidate
+1.npm run start [To start the server] 2.http://127.0.0.1:3000/api/v1/auth/signup [To signup user] 3.http://127.0.0.1:3000/api/v1/auth/signin [To login user]
+[User must be login to access this below route cause it's protected] 4.http://127.0.0.1:3000/api/v1/category/load_categories [To load/fetch categories from external/provided api]

 ## Deadline

 Please complete it within 3 days of assignment.

 ## Popular resources

 1. [Express](https://expressjs.com/en/starter/installing.html)
 2. [Mongoose](https://www.npmjs.com/package/mongoose) (Hint: this can make your life really easier and will give you additional points)